-As you probably know, Formstack’s online form builder is a great tool for businesses, of any size, to help facilitate otherwise tedious processes.
-What kind of tedious processes you might ask?
-Well, there are too many to count, but for now, we’ll focus on helping out the local Human Resources department.
+Formstack’s online form builder can help businesses of any size facilitate otherwise tedious processes.
+What kind of tedious processes, you might ask?
+There are too many to count, but for now, we’ll focus on how we can help your human resources (HR) department.

-We want to show you an example of a helpful Human Resources function of our easy-to-use form builder…the job application.
-As most of you know, job applications are a necessary part of getting and giving employment.
+One helpful human resources function of our easy-to-use form builder is the job application.
+Job applications are a necessary part of recruiting talent and establishing employment.
 It’s a way for employers to weed out the talented from the untalented, the skilled from the unskilled, and the normal from the crazies.
 We all know what goes into filling out a normal functioning job application, but what exactly goes into building one?

 Below you will find just one example of how to create an online job application.
-You are more than welcome to make your application as easy or complex as you want.
-After-all, some businesses need to collect information that other businesses don’t necessarily need.
+You can make your application as easy or complex as you want.
+After all, some businesses need to collect information that isn’t relevant to other businesses.

-You can start out by using a blank form or using our pre-built Job Application form.
+You can start out with a blank form or with our pre-built Job Application form.

-Using conditional logic you can have the applicant choose the way in which they want to submit their resume.
-For instance, we offer an option to used LinkedIn, a personal website, or Upload a Resume.
-If the applicant chooses the LinkedIn or website option they will get a text field that will allow them to fill in the correct URL.
-If they select the upload resume they will then see the upload a file option.
+You can also use Conditional Logic to have applicants choose how they want to submit their resume.
+In our example, we offer an option to use LinkedIn, a personal website, or an upload function.
+If applicants choose the LinkedIn or website options, they will get a text field that will allow them to fill in the correct URL.
+If they select to upload a resume, they will then see the upload a file option.

-Finally we added more conditional logic allowing the applicant to list their references.
-Most companies require at least three references so we created three different sections and added a name, email and phone field under each.
+Finally, you can add more Conditional Logic to allow applicants to list their references.
+Most companies require at least three references, so we created three different sections and added a Name, Email Address, and Phone Number field under each.

-Using the Formstack settings we can create a better experience for the applicant, and an easier way to handle the application internally.
-Using the Emails and Redirects options we display a custom message thanking the applicant for applying and providing information about when someone will be in touch, timeline for interviewing, etc.
+Using the Formstack settings, you can create a better experience for the applicant and an easier way to handle the application internally.
+Using the Confirmations and Redirects options, we set our job application form to display a custom submit message to thank the applicant for applying and to provide information about when someone will be in touch, our timeline for interviewing, etc.

-Internally you can use the Notification Emails & Smart Routing options to add emails of staff who should receive the application based on how it has been filled out.
-For instance, if someone is applying for a Sales job, then the application would be sent to the Sales Manager, if someone was applying for a Marketing job the application would be sent to the Marketing Manager.
-This is great if you have a few different managers or a manager and HR person etc., who should receive the application.
+Internally, you can use Data Routing options to add email addresses for staff members who should receive the application based on how it has been filled out.
+For instance, if someone is applying for a sales job, the application will be sent to the sales manager, and if someone is applying for a marketing job, the application will be sent to the marketing manager.
+This is great if you have a few different managers or a manager and an HR employee who should receive the application.

-Once you finish building your online job application you can embed it into your website or send out the URL in an email and begin collecting data.
+Once you finish building your online job application, you can embed it on your website or send out the URL in an email and begin collecting data.